guiipedroso/guiipedroso/README.md

 - 🔎 <samp>Bug Hunter at **HackerOne**</samp>

-- 💻 <samp>Computer Engineering student, linux user and researcher</samp>
+- 💻 <samp>I love to develop intelligent automations and tools to improve the quality of life for humans!</samp>

   <br>